 The promised blessings of the temple fulfill the highest purposes of life.
-As we help ministering families focus on those, everything that matters in their lives will fall into place.
+As we focus on those and help our ministering families focus on them, everything that matters in our lives will fall into place.

 An open letter to elders quorum leaders and ministering brothers regarding ministering and interviews.
 Garden Ridge Ward, San Antonio Cibolo Valley Stake of the Church of Jesus Christ of Latter-day Saints,

-As we hold ministering interviews, I hope we will invite our ministering brothers to point their families continually to the temple.
+As we minister and hold ministering interviews, I invite you to point to attention of our families and ministering brothers continually towards the temple.

-We and they should always do this through kindness, pure knowledge, personal testimony, and invitation.
-It should always be done patiently—but as quickly as they are able to bear it—never by coercion and never as a “program.”
+We should always do this through kindness, pure knowledge, personal testimony, and invitation.
+It should always be done as quickly as they can receive it, yet patiently—never by coercion and never as a “program.”

 Pointing them towards the temple will help everything else in their lives

-- As we fully receive and rely on all the promised blessings of the temple, it fulfills our highest purposes of mortality.
+- As we fully receive and rely on all the promised blessings of the temple, we fulfill the highest purposes of life.

-- As someone’s eyes are firmly focused on the temple, everything else will follow.
-They will qualify for and receive inspiration and revelation, receive divine help to overcome obstacles, yearn for and do missionary work, serve, sacrifice, accept and magnify callings, etc.
+- If our eyes are firmly focused on the temple, everything else will follow.
+We will qualify for and receive inspiration and revelation, receive divine help to overcome obstacles, yearn for and do missionary work, serve, sacrifice, accept and magnify callings, etc.

 This is easy for ministering companionships to do